 Same questions every time.
 The judgment is knowing when the answers are good enough to move forward.

-The projects I take on share a common theme: find the inefficiency, build a standard, and deliver improvements with little to no net new cost.
+The projects I take on share a common theme: find the inefficiency, build a standard, deliver improvements with little to no net new cost.

 The question for every AI tool: does this free the team to work on things that affect the business, or is it just a new thing to manage?
-Engineers should solve problems that impact operations and revenue, not reset passwords and chase SSO tickets.
-AI earns its place when it eliminates menial work.
+Engineers should solve problems that affect operations and revenue, not reset passwords and chase SSO tickets.
+AI earns its place when it eliminates the menial work.

 Not a project with an end date.
 An ongoing discipline.
 Swapping patch cables for shorter runs so racks are cleaner.
 Reallocating equipment between sites instead of buying new.
 The best improvements are low effort, low cost, and compound over time without requiring budget approval.